SSH Command Node

 Wait for Match

-- Waiting for services to start
+- waiting for services to start;

-- Waiting for interactive prompts
+- waiting for interactive prompts;

-- Confirming that an operation has completed
+- confirming that an operation completed.

 Example: